InformaticsMatters/fragnet/fragnet-search/README.md

 1. Supplier search - find the different suppliers that are in the database.
 Other searches can be restricted to specific suppliers.
+2. Molecule search - is the specified molecule part of the fragment network.
-2. Molecule neighbourhood search - find the local graph network surrounding a specific molecule.
+3. Molecule neighbourhood search - find the local graph network surrounding a specific molecule.
-3. Availability search - find the forms of a molecule from the fragment network that are available from suppliers
+4. Availability search - find the forms of a molecule from the fragment network that are available from suppliers
-4. Expansion search - expand out a single molecule returning isomeric molecules that can be purchased
+5. Expansion search - expand out a single molecule returning isomeric molecules that can be purchased
-5. Expansion multi search - expand out a set of molecules returning isomeric molecules that can be purchased
+6. Expansion multi search - expand out a set of molecules returning isomeric molecules that can be purchased

 ### Supplier search